edyjoel/english/10-week/monday.md

 - how fast

 # Quantyfiers:
-- a lot
+- a lot - how much
-- many
+- many - how many
 - plenty
-- several
+- several - how many
-- enough
+- enough - both
-- some
+- some - both
-- a few
+- a few - how many
-- a bit if
+- a bit if - how much
+- a little - how much
-- any(-)
+- any(-) - both

 # Frequencies:
 - 100% - always